 Enhance App Discoverability

-To help app partners better connect with merchants and grow their apps, the Shopify team is making improvements to the Shopify App Store that will boost app discovery.
+The Shopify team is improving the Shopify App Store to help app partners better connect with merchants and grow their apps, which will boost app discovery.
 Using data and insights from merchants, they can identify what merchants need at what time.

 An example of the new personalized app store.
 (Source: Shopify)

 Shopify also announced that they are expanding the capability of Shopify App Store ads by introducing awareness ads.
 Search ads will now be called conversion ads.
-While conversion ads help merchants who already have a certain need in mind, awareness ads will inform them of potentials they have not discovered yet.
+While conversion ads help merchants who already have a specific need in mind, awareness ads will inform them of potentials they have yet to discover.

-An example of awareness ads on the Shopify App Store.
+An example of awareness ads is on the Shopify App Store.
 (Source: Shopify)